Qovery/documentation/website/guides/tutorial/deploy-node-js-with-postgresql.md

 </Tabs>

-### Sign Up
+### Sign up

-After the Qovery CLI is installed, run the following command:
+To sign up, run the following command:

 ```bash
 qovery auth
 ```

-A browser window with sign-in options will open.
+Your browser window with sign-in options will open.

 <p align="center">
   <img src="/img/qovery_signup.svg" alt="Qovery Sign-up page" />
 </p>

-Choose one of the options (e.g. **Github**) to authenticate.

-### Authorize Qovery

-Qovery needs access to your account to be able to clone your repository for future application builds.
+Note: Qovery needs access to your account to be able to clone your repository for future application builds.

 [Click here][urls.authorize_qovery] to authorize Qovery to clone and build your applications.